zeux/meshoptimizer/README.md

     - `meshopt_EncodeExpSharedVector` shares exponents between different components of the same vector
     - `meshopt_EncodeExpSharedComponent` shares exponents between the same component in different vectors
     - `meshopt_EncodeExpClamped` does not share exponents but clamps the exponent range to reduce exponent entropy
+- Color filter (`meshopt_encodeFilterColor`/`meshopt_decodeFilterColor`) encodes quantized (unorm) RGBA colors using YCoCg encoding.
+Any number of bits <= 16 can be used with 4 bytes or 8 bytes per vector.

 Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this facilitates efficient SIMD implementation of filter decoders, allowing the overall decompression speed to be closer to that of the raw codec.